-Welcome to the Powerbase Alcohol Portal, a guide to the activities of the alcohol industry and associated topics.
+Welcome to the Powerbase Alcohol Portal, a guide to the alcohol industry's lobbying and spin.

 Current Worldwide Alcohol Consumption Among Adults, "ChartsBin Statistics Collector" Accessed 3rd October 2011

-The range of problems associated with alcohol within society underlines why governance and policy is so important to public health in this area and to society more generally.
-This portal therefore examines governance processes and aims to reveal the links between the alcohol industry and public policymakers as well as their relationships with the media, scientists and current research and debates within the field.
-We also review the fragmented framework of the multi-level structures that govern alcohol in order to assess industry involvement in public health policy circles.
-The overriding aim is to highlight relationships between elected and non-elected actors in this field.
+The range of problems associated with alcohol underlines why governance and policy is so important to public health in this area and to our society.
+We examine governance processes and reveal the links between the alcohol industry and public policymakers, and the industry's relationships with the media and scientists.
+We also review current research and debates and examine the fragmented framework of multi-level structures that govern alcohol to help us assess industry involvement in public health policy circles.
+Our overriding aim is to highlight relationships between elected and non-elected actors in this field.

-Our key focus is the the Alcohol Industry and its personnel.
+A key focus is the Alcohol Industry and those who work for it.
 In particular we aim to uncover the links with Alcohol Lobby Groups and Alcohol Lobbyists and PR people.
 We examine the often poorly funded Alcohol NGOs, which struggle to raise public health issues against the plethora of Alcohol Policy Groups and covertly industry funded Alcohol Front Groups.
 Lastly we look at the science of alcohol and the role played by Alcohol Science and Scientists in the policy process.

 See our A-Z of pages on Alcohol here.